DoubleBangBoys/proxy/README.md

 # Project Name

 > This is Shamazon, a clone of Amazon that aims to replicate the functionality of its Photo Gallery, Related Items, and Review Server, and Product Description.
 Due to the complexitiy of Amazon and time constraints, full completion wasn't feasible.
 However, these files do work as a proof of concept and can be expanded further.
-Within my project there are stretch goals that will be done at a later time.
+Within my project there are stretch goals that I consider to be next steps.

 ## Related Projects